Follow this guide to learn about financial planning and how to build the most effective marketing budget.

 • Programming: These are the costs needed to carry out your mission-related activities.
 For example, if a nonprofit is dedicated to feeding the homeless, program expenses would include food and food preparation costs.

-• Fundraising: Activities related to an appeal for financial support, which can include marketing efforts like newsletters, print ads, and blog posts.
+• Fundraising: Activities related to soliciting financial support, which can include marketing activities like online ads, print ads, and event

 Now that you have the basic line items for your nonprofit’s budget, let’s focus on budgeting for communications and marketing in particular.

-In the for-profit world, it’s fairly standard to determine a marketing budget by allocating 10-20% of projected gross revenues to marketing and communications.
-For a general rule of thumb in the nonprofit sector, try to allocate between 5-15% of your budget to marketing.
+In the for-profit world, it’s fairly standard to determine a marketing budget by allocating 10-20% of projected gross revenue to marketing and communications.
+For organizations in the nonprofit sector, try to allocate between 5-15% of your budget to marketing.

 What’s most important is that you establish a detailed marketing and communications budget prior to the start of each fiscal year.
-Track costs and results as you go so that you can analyze cost vs. benefit.
-The budget should be integrated into your annual marketing and communications plan, with a dollar cost allotted to each strategy (direct mail, email, paid advertising, media relations, etc.), each of which should be broken down further (consulting, evaluation, printing, postage, etc.).
+Track costs and revenue to analyze your return on investment (ROI) for each fundraiser and campaign.
+For your annual marketing and communications plan, allocate a specific dollar amount to each strategy (direct mail, email, paid advertising, media relations, etc.), each of which should be broken down further by additional costs that may apply, such as printing, postage, and consulting fees.

-A strong nonprofit budget serves as a clear framework for your decision-making and a powerful tool for getting the marketing dollars you need to meet agreed-upon goals.
+A strong nonprofit budget serves as a framework for making decisions and meeting your goals.

 Take control of your nonprofit’s finances and start building your budgeting skills with these best practices.

 No one-size-fits-all budget exists.
-Communicate financial information in a way that works for your organization.
+Adjust your budget approach to communicate financial information in a way that works for your organization.
 Consider the following strategies when building your nonprofit budget:

 Consider the following strategies when building your nonprofit budget